“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Nanda Devi Biosphere Reserve, Uttarakhand

-Another UNESCO World Heritage Site because of hosting an extreme and unique biodiversity, the Nanda Devi Biosphere Reserve that constitutes the Valley of Flowers National Park and Nanda Devi National Park… is a travellers’ paradise.
-Not only because of its high altitude and highly diversified landscape that fascinates trekkers and mountaineers, BUT the vast expanse of forest, dotted with more than 600 species of flowering plants and also medicinal plants and other alpine trees, giving shelter to some of the endemic Himalayan animals and birds… pulls in a large number of wildlife enthusiasts, naturalists, and leisure travellers.
+Another UNESCO World Heritage Site because of hosting an extreme and unique biodiversity, the Nanda Devi Biosphere Reserve which constitutes the Valley of Flowers National Park and Nanda Devi National Park, is a travellers’ paradise.
+Not only because of its high altitude and highly diversified landscape that fascinates trekkers and mountaineers, but the vast expanse of forest, dotted with more than 600 species of flowering plants, medicinal plants and other alpine trees, giving shelter to some of the endemic Himalayan animals and birds, pulls in a large number of wildlife enthusiasts, naturalists, and leisure travellers.

 Where to stay: GMVN Tourist Bungalow, Joshimath